fractalmandala/brhatNew/src/routes/aryavarta/lore/tamingelephants.md

 title: taming elephants
 tag: cakravartins
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim33.webp
+snip: "Vivasvana was the first master of this art, though some contend that Maharshi Kashyapa was its real originator.
+The Vaivasvat Manu refined it and became a master himself, but in Ikshvaku, perfect expertise first developed.
+He is a Grand Master of combat, the First and most Glorious."
 ---

 > Vivasvana was the first master of this art, though some contend that Maharshi Kashyapa was its real originator.
 The Vaivasvat Manu refined it and became a master himself, but in Ikshvaku, perfect expertise first developed.
 He is a Grand Master of combat, the First and most Glorious.<br><cite>Mukhyapati Yuyudha to Sudasa Bharata</cite>